wilsonmar/oss-perf/machine-learning.md

+It's time-consuming and error-prone process to sift through the large amounts of test data generated for enterprise apps.

 The objective is to augment time-consuming manual scanning with a program that recognizes patterns and raises alerts.

+But in 2015, machine learning was a nacent category of software (as <a target="_blank" href="http://how-old.net/">http://how-old.net</a>, Microsoft's age-detecting robot proves).

+But we know what we want.

-As performance tests run, identify when a blocking condition has been reached among the various metrics being monitored, when a **threshold** for action is reached in response time degrading, out of memory, CPU, out of disk space, etc.
+  * As performance tests run, identify when a blocking condition has been reached among the various metrics being monitored, when a **threshold** for action is reached in response time degrading, out of memory, CPU, out of disk space, etc.

-As Selenium runs, have it output **timings for each transaction**.
+  * As Selenium runs, have it output **timings for each transaction**.
 When a transaction takes a sudden jump, raise an alert.
 This means a constant scan comparing previous history for each transaction.